Events & Classes

 - Sign up for any winter class here.

 - Songs of Solidarity is a relaxed and joyful way of singing.
 The songs are not that hard to learn, and all are taught by ear.
-The lyrics are meaningful and uplifting.
+The lyrics are meaningful and up-lifting.
 Repertoire: across the world, centuries and seasons.
 Any genre is game.
 You will leave the class with a smile on your face and you’ll find yourself singing the songs in between classes.
 We are very focused on bringing you an hour of pure joy.
 Every single week.
 We make sure you have an awesome experience singing each week.
 We are less focused on perfection and performance.
 Those last two are way overrated.
-You can submit audio recordings of songs you’ve learned so that we can put them together in a choral sound file.
-This class is offered on Wednesdays 12 noon and Wednesdays at 7pm (pick one) PST.
+You can submit audio recordings of certain songs you’ve learned so that we can assemble a virtual choral.
+This class is offered on Wednesdays 12 noon and Wednesdays at 7pm (pick one) PT.
 Sign up here.

 - Songs of Sustenance is a class that combines singing with personal growth.
-Each class you get to explore a theme through singing and through discussion, journaling, visualization. meditation.
-Examples of themes are: receiving and giving, listening and rests, following and leading, harmony and dissonance, etc. Just as the real music happens between the notes, life happens between people.
+Each class you get to explore a theme through singing and through discussion, journaling, visualization, meditation.
+Examples of themes are: receiving and giving, listening and rests, following and leading, harmony and dissonance.
+Just as the real music happens between the notes, life happens between people.
 This is a wonderful class to dive deeper into the lessons music has for us.
-The class is taught by Carole Marie Downing, coach and song leader, and yours truly.
+The class is taught by Carole Marie Downing, wellness coach and song leader, and yours truly.
 Limited to 15 participants.
-Takes place Tuesday evenings at 7pm.
+Takes place Tuesday evenings at 7pm PT.
 Sign up here.

 - Pop PDX is a class where you get to sing the songs you already know and love.
 Dan Cooper leads this class and he is a master teacher of the popular repertoire.
 You will learn all songs by ear (i.e. no sheet music), in 3 part harmony.
-You’ll learn a new song every week and will have a blast.
-The class includes practice tracks and you get to submit audio recordings of complet3ed songs which will be edited into the choral sound, so that you re truly singing with your classmates.
+You’ll learn a new song every week in a fun oriented, no pressure environment.
+The class includes practice tracks and you get to submit audio recordings of completed songs which will be assembled into a virtual choir, so that you’re truly singing with your classmates.
 Loads of fun with your favorite songs from the 70s, 80s 90s and 21st century.
-Fridays at 12 noon PDT.
+Fridays at 12 noon PT.
 Sign up here.

 - Vocal Freedom and Fearlessness is focused on liberating your voice.
 Whether you want to get more confidence in using your voice, expand your range, or explore less charted territories of your voice, this is the perfect class for you.
 We will use the Five Element framework from Barbara McAfee to explore and play with your voice.
 It’s a class with a lot of personal attention, and a lot of fun.
 Humor is such a great way to discover the unknown and mysterious corners of your voice.
 You will learn how to expand your vocal palette.
 This class is great for honing your singing or public speaking skills.
 Level 1 focuses on the five elements in a playful and experimental way.
 This is offered Thursdays at 12 noon.
-Level II focuses on the pieces you want to sing, present or recite, applying the skills you’ve developed in level I. This class is offered on Tuesdays at 12 noon PST.
+Level II focuses on the pieces you want to sing, present or recite, applying the skills you’ve developed in level I. The level II class is offered on Tuesdays at 12 noon PST (prerequisite is level I of Vocal Freedom & Fearlessness).
 Sign up here.

-- Vocal Improv.
-What better playing ground for being in community than improvisation?
-How you do one thing is how you do everything, right?
-Well… you may get a few insights into yourself and how you navigate unexpected situations.
-Very useful skill these days! you will find music coming out of your mouth that you din’t even know lived inside of you. have fun with it!!!
-This is an hour packed with vocal play. we will explore themes like following and leading, form and freedom, getting attached to ideas and letting go, surrendering, being generous.
-All through making shit up.
+- Vocal Play & Improvisation.
+This is an hour packed with vocal play.
+You get to abandon all thinking, live in the moment, and love everything that comes out of your mouth.
+Improvisation may sound scary to some, but the opposite is true.
+It’s liberating.
+With silly games you’ll quickly get comfortable with creating a variety of sounds.
+Soon you’ll know how to make up rhythms, patterns, melodies, harmonies… Improv starts with making a first sound.
+Before you know it you will get ideas for the next note.
+The key is to love whatever comes out and play with it.
+We will explore themes like following and leading, form and freedom, getting attached to ideas and letting go, surrendering, being generous (making your singing buddies sound good).
+All through making stuff up.
 In the moment.
 Vocal improv is such a powerful reminder how easy it is to create beauty with strangers.
 In minutes.
-Vocal improv is a great teacher of knowing when to take charge and when to support someone else’s lead.
-Class size is limited to 12 participants so you will get a lot of individual attention, and opportunities to sing duets and trios (yes, one can trick zoom into transmitting sound of 3 participants at once).
+Musical play is a good teacher of knowing when to take charge and when to support someone else’s lead.
+Class size is limited to 12 participants so you will get a lot of individual attention, and opportunities to sing duets and trios.
 This class is offered on Thursdays at 7pm PDT.
 Sign up here.

 - Vocal Improv FOR CHOIR LEADERS – a playshop led by Kay Bourgine, Beth Lyons and Marion Van Namen.
-Zoom gives so many opportunities to make choir rehearsals more interesting, surprising and fun.
+Zoom gives many opportunities to make choir rehearsals more interesting, surprising and fun.
 As singers are muted there is room for experimentation and play, and the break out rooms give opportunities for singing in smaller groups.
 Kay, Beth and Marion will share their tricks of the trade.
 All three lead vocal improv classes in Paris, France, Washington, DC and Portland, OR respectively.
-Each 2nd Monday of the month is playshop: they come together to share their exercises with you, so you can bring more playfulness to your zoom singing events.
-Each 4th Monday of the month is playground: you get to practice leading the exercises you learned earlier in the month.
+Each 2nd Monday of the month you can attend a playshop: learn new exercises, so you can bring more playfulness to your zoom singing events.
+Each 4th Monday of the month is playground: you get to practice leading the exercises you learned earlier in the month, try out variations ask questions.
 The classes are 90 minutes, take place at 12 noon PST, 3pm EST, 20 hours WET (UK), 21:00 hours CET (France).
-Dates are: Jan 11 & 25, Feb 8 & 22, Mar 8 &b 22, Apr 12 & 26, May 10 & 24, June 14 & 28, July 12 & 26, Sep 13 & 27, Oct 11 & 25, Nov 8 & 22 of 2021.
-Class limited to 36 participants.
-Sign up here. $395 for the 10 month series or $50 per class.
-EARLY BIRD PRICE if you sign up on or before NOV 12: $345.
+Dates are: Jan 11 & 25, Feb 8 & 22, Mar 8 & 22, Apr 12 & 26, May 10 & 24, June 14 & 28, July 12 & 26, Sep 13 & 27, Oct 11 & 25, Nov 8 & 22 of 2021.
+Class limited to 24 participants.
+Sign up here. $395 for the 10 month series.
 E-mail Marion with any questions.